hanibat8/Bank/README.md

 # Bank

-a bank application where users can request loans and transfer money
+Bank application where users can request loans and transfer money